AnishSrivastava/Product-Review-Analysis-using-NLP/README.md

 # Product-Review-Analysis-using-NLP
-This was one of my university projects while learning the basics of ML algorithms and testing out different outcomes.
+This was one of my university projects while learning the basics of ML algorithms and analyzing different outcomes.

 Identification of sentiments in product reviews.
 Identifying possible spam reviews.